dvrpc/LTS_island_connectivity/README.md

 Move the backup to your out-of-firewall machine (likely your server) and restore it with psql.

-Note you need to create the target db. go ahead and create postgis and pgrouting extensions too. then run:

 `psql -U your_username -h your_host -p your_port -d target_database < backup.sql`

 ## Usage